MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 ---
-title: Page Types and Layouts
+title: Page types and layouts
 description: Understanding page types to be able to create good user experience in Business Central.
 author: jacobwj
 ms.custom: bap-template